gloriapul/hobby_sprout/context/design/concepts/MilestoneTracker/MilestoneTracker.md/steps/response.286432f2.md

 /**
  * concept: MilestoneTracker [User]
  *
- * purpose: Allow users to monitor the progress that they are making toward their goals.
+ * purpose: Allow users to monitor the progress that they are making toward their goals *
- *
  * principle: After a user inputs their goal, they will have the option of having an LLM generate their
- * list of recommended steps or will be able to input their own.
-They can then mark steps as complete,
+ * list of recommended steps or will be able to input their own, then being allowed to see those that
- * and will be allowed to see those that they have yet to complete and those that have been completed.
+ * they have yet to complete and those that have been completed.
  */
 export default class MilestoneTrackerConcept {
   private goals: Collection<GoalDoc>;